 “Increasing enforcement against retailers who sell to minors can have a substantial effect on alcohol sales to young people.
-Even moderate increases in enforcement can reduce sales to minors by as much as 35 to 40%, especially when combined with media and other community activities”
+Even moderate increases in enforcement can reduce sales to minors by as much as 35 - 40%, especially when combined with media and other community activities”

 Reducing Underage Drinking: A Collective Responsibility, National Research Council Institute of Medicine